rossrobino/blog/src/content/dom-apis-server.md

 A common error I have run into and find on many blogs is when there is a table element that is wider than the rest of the page.
 It either makes the content too small, or gives the entire page a horizontal scroll.

 A simple solution for this problem is to wrap the table element in a div and set `overflow-x: auto;`.
 If you are using markdown, this can quickly become a daunting task to accomplish on the server.
-With access to `querySelectorAll` it's easy to manipulate all of table elements with the same code I can run in the browser.
+With access to `querySelectorAll` it's easy to manipulate all of table elements.
 Most JavaScript developers can look at the code and understand exactly what's occurring, since it's just DOM APIs.

 ```ts
 const tables = document.querySelectorAll("table");